A Modern Take on Comprehensive Primary Care Bradenton

 How It Differs from Traditional Healthcare

 The biggest difference from traditional healthcare is what gets removed from the equation.
-In conventional medicine, insurance companies act as intermediaries-they decide which treatments they’ll cover, deny claims, and delay care.
+In the traditional healthcare model, also called the traditional model or traditional primary care, billing and coverage rely on health insurance, so your primary care doctor or primary care physician often works within a healthcare model where insurance companies act as intermediaries-they decide which treatments they’ll cover, deny claims, and delay care, which highlights some of the key differences from direct patient care.
 Direct patient care flips this entirely.
 Your doctor’s success depends on keeping you healthy and satisfied, not on ordering more tests or procedures.
 Physicians can customize treatment plans without insurance company interference, prescribing based on clinical judgment rather than formulary restrictions.

 Hub-and-spoke showing how direct patient care removes intermediaries and aligns incentives for personalized, faster care. - define direct patient care